 All frogs move to water in their mating season.
 Most male frogs become sexually mature at around 10 to 12 months of age.
 Females are usually sexually mature at two to three years.
 Male frogs start calling for females in the spring.
 Each species has a specific call.
 Females come to the callers, choosing a mate based on his call and, possibly, appearance.
 Usually, they mate in the water, but depending on the species it may occur in trees above water or on the ground.
 The male climbs on the female’s back and wraps his forelegs around her “waist,” neck or head in an embrace called amplexus.
 It doesn’t involve actual copulation, but rather a pseudocopulation: There’s no contact of sexual organs between the two.
 Instead, the male releases semen onto eggs as they leave the female’s body.

 Some frog parents watch over their eggs.
 Some males carry eggs from a moist place, such as the water in a cupped leaf, to a wetter place, like a pond.
 They may do this by placing the eggs on their back, in a pouch on their belly or even in their mouth.
 Some males wait for the eggs to hatch and then transport tadpoles.

-Captive frogs are known to live 15 to 20 years, but it isn’t known just how long frogs live in the wild because they’re hard to track.
-Some are known to have lived at least five years, but most are probably eaten by predators within days of leaving the water.
+Captive frogs are known to live 15 to 20 years, but just how long frogs live in the wild isn’t known, because they’re hard to track.
+Some are known to have lived at least five years, but predators probably eat most within days of leaving the water.

 Humans are the biggest threat to frogs as a result of habitat destruction, pollution and pesticide use.
-Also, many people eat them and millions are used in scientific research or classroom experiments.
+Also, many people eat them, and millions more die during scientific research or classroom experiments.
 Some are captured and kept as pets.
-Other predators are snakes, lizards, large spiders, fish, birds and foxes and other mammals.
+Other predators are snakes, lizards, large spiders, fish, birds, and foxes and other mammals.
 Automobiles also kill many frogs in spring and fall as they cross roads while migrating between shallow, summer breeding ponds and deeper ponds for hibernating.